 “Damien’s theory of jet lag is correct: that our mortal soul is leagues behind us, being reeled in on some ghostly umbilical down the vanished wake of the plane that brought us to our destination, hundreds of thousands of feet above the Atlantic.
 Souls can’t move that quickly, and are left behind, and must be awaited, upon arrival, like lost luggage.”

 Toolkit for the Soul helps you combat jet lag with a set of six products.
-“Soul Delay” are informative and personal passport-sized books about jet lag.
+“Soul Delay” includes two informative and personal passport-sized books about jet lag.

 Posters created for an Apple’s post-launch events: WWDC 2018 and September 2018’s launch event.